 2. Mississippi Valley State University

 Itta Bena, MS

 Located only 45 minutes from DSU is the tiny (population ~2,000) town of Itta Bena, Mississippi.
-About a mile up the road from there, you’ll find MVSU, one of the state’s best kept secrets in higher education.
+About a mile up the road from there, you’ll find MVSU, one of the state’s best-kept secrets in higher education.
 The university is also small, barely enrolling more students than the entire population of Itta Bena.
-Yet, Mississippi Valley State makes a strong case that the best things come in small packages.
+Regardless, Mississippi Valley State makes a strong case that the best things come in small packages.
 Indeed, this accredited cheap college features a selection of undergraduate degrees that you could easily mistake for that of a much larger school.
 Offering nearly 60 majors in all, MVSU supports especially comprehensive programs in Social Science, Engineering Technology, and Communication.

 Average Tuition: $6,116/yr

 The #1 best affordable college on our list is none other than Brigham Young, a huge private research university well-known for its affiliation with the Church of Jesus Christ of Latter-day Saints (better known as the Mormon Church).
 In keeping with its religious ties, BYU maintains a strict honor code that reflects Mormon teachings.
 As such, the vast majority of students are LDS members, paying a substantially lower tuition rate than non-LDS undergrads.
 But whether you follow Mormon teachings or not, there’s no denying the educational value of attending BYU, which offers nearly 180 bachelor’s degrees, 19 NCAA sports teams, and hundreds of student clubs on its 560-acre campus.